 A cache is intermediate storage used APT where downloaded packages are held.
 After some time with new versions of packages, we can clean this cache like below.

 Dependency is the requirement to install other related packages to install a package.
 For example, to install Gnome Desktop, Gnome Terminal must be installed and here Gnome Terminal is a dependency for Gnome Desktop.
 To get dependencies

 Here we check dependencies of the tmux package.
 We can see that there is two part of dependencies.

-- Reverse Dependencies provides which packages needs the tmux package.
+- `Reverse Dependencies` provides which packages need the tmux package.

 Get Statistics Of Cache

-Cache is used to store information about packages.
-There is command named stat which is used to get overll statistics information.
+A cache is used to store information about packages.
+There is a command named stat which is used to get overall statistics information.

 $ apt-cache stats